 Here’s how authorization works in merchant processing.
 The merchant’s POS system or online payment tokenizer encrypts payment information before transferring it to the payment gateway when a cardholder swipes, dips, or keys it during the check.
 Through the card institution’s network, the credit card processor sends this information to the patient’s financial institution.

-The badge bank checks the patient’s identity and confirms that he or she has adequate funds to complete the transaction.
-From the card-issuing bank to the payment processor to the merchant’s POS terminal or online payments, an authorization or decline is transmitted back through the chain.
-The merchant has performed a legally profitable deal if the transaction is approved.
+The badge bank checks to see who the patient is and if he or she has enough money to finish the transaction.
+From the bank that issued the card to the payment processor to the POS terminal or online payment system of the merchant, the authorization or decline is sent back through the chain.
+If the transaction is approved, the merchant has completed a legally profitable transaction.
 However, the funds have not yet been transferred to the merchant’s acquiring bank.
-This is because the deal requires a second phase of settling.
+This is because the deal requires a second phase of settlement.

 Settlement of Funds

-The card networks deduct the purchase price from the badge bank before transmitting this activity balance to the payment processor or acquisition bank, while the payment service deposits money in the trader’s acquiring bank account.
-Before giving the cardholder a bill or statement, the badge bank deducts money debit (minus fees).
-The patient’s job finishes when they use a debit card.
-If purchasing by credit card, the consumer must complete the account during the next billing cycle to avoid interest costs.
+Before sending the activity balance to the payment processor or acquiring bank, the card networks take the purchase price out of the badge bank.
+The payment service then puts money in the acquiring bank account of the trader.
+Before giving the cardholder a bill or statement, the badge bank deducts money (minus fees).
+The patient’s job ends when they use a debit card.
+If a person buys something with a credit card, he or she must pay off the account by the next billing cycle to avoid paying interest.

-A competent online payment service is prepared to describe its various costs and how they relate to your selected industry.
+A good online payment service will be able to explain its different costs and how they relate to the industry you choose.
 Keep in mind, however, that merchant accounts depend on your specific case.
-Most account fees are risk based on the type and amount of the company, your credit history, and your previous merchant account history.
-Always get extra details and pricing comparisons to determine if factors including such risk will influence you.
+Most account fees are risk-based based on the type and amount of the company, your credit history, and your previous merchant account history.
+Always get more information and compare prices to see if factors like this risk will affect you.